EKhenana Commune: Responses to the assassinations

 The assassinations have been widely condemned.
-They have provoked significant international responses including a collective letter from over 130 local and international human rights organisations, and were discussed at the United Nations Human Rights Council in November 2022.
+They have provoked significant international responses including a collective letter from over 130 South African and international human rights organisations, and were discussed at the United Nations Human Rights Council in November 2022, where the South African government was called to account for the killings of AbM members at the Universal Periodic Review (UPR) by the UN Human Rights Council.
+Prior to this the UN Special Rapporteur on the Situation of Human Rights Defenders, Mary Lawlor had issued several statements of concern.

 In 2022 the eKhenana Commune was collectively awarded the 'Human Rights Defender of the Year' award.